-We invite you to support The Steel Man by donating to the Heart of Steel appeal.
-For a donation of £20 per named individual, you, OR someone you know, can be inscribed on the roll call on the Heart of Steel and receive a personalised certificate.
+We are incredibly excited about unveiling the Heart of Steel sculpture to the public and we’ll let you know where you can see it very, very, soon!
+In the meantime we invite you to support The Steel Man by donating to the Heart of Steel appeal: For a donation of £20 per named individual, you, OR someone you know, can be inscribed on the roll call on the Heart of Steel.
+You can also receive a certificate if you request one by emailing email@example.com.
+Please allow 28 days at busy times.
+The British Heart Foundation will receive 10% of all Heart of Steel donations to power life-saving heart research.

 Jacky Bower (Huddersfield)